 As roughly 80% of Suriname is covered by rainforest, it should come as no surprise that there are a lot of mosquitoes in the country, especially in the wilderness.
 The mosquitoes in the mangrove swamps near Johanna-Margaretha are relentless, so I recommend using a high-quality insect repellent like OFF!
-Deep Woods before you head out there.
+Deep Woods before you head out there for your quad tour.
 I ran out during my trip and had to settle for a local brand, which did not work well at all.
 Make sure you buy enough for the entirety of your Suriname vacation!

 I visited Suriname in July of 2019, the hottest part of the year.
 The days start out hot and only get more sweltering as the day wears on.
 Because of that, one of the best things to see and do in Paramaribo is to enjoy a nice, cold beer during the day!
 One of the best spots to pick one up is Suriname Supermarket, where they sell four types of Atlas beers.

 Atlas Beers are from the Netherlands are incredibly strong!
 The four varieties had alcohol content levels of 8.5%, 12%, 14%, and 16%!
 There was no way I could pass up the opportunity to sample the Mega Strong, which was the most potent at 16% alcohol.
 It cost 16 SRD or about $2 USD.